Strong Sad: There needs to be a better word for "weird".

 "Oh, little Jimmy... is playing lacrosse!
 Oh, he just scored the winning, ah, lacrosse...point!
 Oh, his dad was totally there and not at Applebee's.
 Good shot, Johnn-Jimmy!"

-Back from the Dead: The Tandy, the Compy, and the New Paper.
+Back from the Dead: The Tandy, the Compy, and the Paper.
 They all re-die shortly thereafter.

 Bait and Switch: The questions that Strong Bad is asked in the emails have a tendency to be taken in a different direction than the question intended.
 It is so common, in fact, that on the Homestar Runner Wiki site, it has its own page.
-The following quote from "1 step ahead", in which Strong Bad is asked by someone named Alex, of Medford, NJ, to glue Strong Sad's hands to his face probably puts it best...
+Strong Bad probably puts it best in "1 step ahead", in which he is asked by someone named Alex, of Medford, NJ, to glue Strong Sad's hands to his face...

 "I'm one step ahead of you, Alex.
 Though I decided to take it in a bit of a different direction."